soham1111-jod/Diet-planner-website/README.md

 # This is the team project
-Team member and their role
+Team members and their roles :
-1. Pushendra2020
+1. Pushendra2020.
 2. Role: Back-end and adding functionality.
-3. Soham
+3. Sohamm11.
 4. Role: Front-end and designing the website.